AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/client-credentials/readme.md

 This sample demonstrates how to implement an MSAL Node [confidential client application](../../../lib/msal-node/docs/initialize-confidential-client-application.md) to acquire an access token with application permissions using the [OAuth 2.0 Client Credentials Grant](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow)

-The **Client Credentials** flow is most commonly used for a daemon or command line app that calls web APIs and does not have any user interaction.
+The **Client Credentials** flow is most commonly used for a daemon or a command-line app that calls web APIs and does not have any user interaction.

+MSAL Node also supports specifying a **regional authority** for acquiring tokens when using the client credentials flow.
+For more information on this, please refer to: [Regional Authorities](../../../lib/msal-node/docs/regional-authorities.md)

 ## Setup